We have created this page to assist reporters in their coverage of stories on Truckers Against Trafficking.

 - TAT is building coalitions between general managers of truck stops/travel plazas and the law enforcement that investigate trafficking cases on their lots, (FBI, AG’s office, DHS, local PD, US Attorney, etc.) in order to close loopholes to traffickers who exploit industry businesses for criminal gain, and to mobilize a local response.

 - TAT works with the Iowa OMVE/DOT, who created a statewide model in order to utilize/mobilize weigh stations, rest stops, and state patrol in helping to get the word out, train law enforcement, and gain entry points into the trucking industry.
-Twenty-three states, and DC have now adopted the model in part or in whole.
-And beginning in July of this year, TAT training will become a mandated portion of entry-level driver CDL curriculum for Ohio.
+Thirty states, and DC have now adopted the model in part or in whole.
+And in July of 2016, TAT training became a mandated portion of entry-level driver CDL curriculum for Ohio.

 - TAT/the trucking industry were awarded the Suzanne McDaniel Memorial Award for Public Awareness as part of the Congressional Victims Rights Caucus Awards in 2015.
 It was also chosen as one of the 100 Best Practices to fight human trafficking by the United Nations (GIFT).
 It won the Norma Hotaling Award for Demand Reduction, the Award of Distinction from the OK Human Trafficking Task Force, and the Motor Transport Association of CT honored TAT with their Good Buddy Award.
 TAT has also been asked by the State Department to consult with a multitude of countries regarding its model via their International Visitors Leadership Program.